 Everyone has their preferences so experiment till you find the temperature that’s perfect for your body.

-6. Meditation and relaxation exercises: Meditation helps to slow down your train of thoughts and makes it easier to think more calmly and clearly.
+6. Meditation and relaxation exercises: Meditation helps to slow down your train of thought and makes it easier to think more calmly and clearly.
 There are various methods of meditation and relaxation exercises such as yoga, which includes a series of breathing and relaxing exercises known to have healing effects on the mind and body.

 7. Stick to a routine: Following a sleep schedule can help improve the quality of sleep you have.
-Choose a routine you can easily follow and stick to it, allowing your body to go to sleep at a particular time and waking up at a certain time.
+Choose a routine you can easily follow and stick to it, allowing your body to go to sleep at a particular time and wake up at a certain time.

 This method only works when you have gotten better at inducing sleep and not when you’re still struggling with sleeping better.
 Go to bed 20-30 minutes earlier than your scheduled time, focus on your breathing, or do relaxing exercises, or listen to soothing music to help your mind relax and prepare for sleep.